Restaurant chain Jimmy John’s reports data breach at 216 stores

 An intruder stole log-in credentials from the company's vendor and used the credentials to remotely access the point-of-sale systems at some corporate and franchised locations between June 16 and Sept.
 5, the company said.

-The chain is the latest victim in a series of security breaches among retailers such as Target Corp, Michaels Stores Inc and Neiman Marcus.
+The chain is the latest victim in a series of security breaches among retailers such as Target Corp (TGT.N), Michaels Stores Inc and Neiman Marcus.

 More than 12 of the affected Jimmy John’s stores are in Chicago area, according to a list disclosed by the company.